-RECOMMENDED TEXT: ACSM's Resources for the Exercise Physiologist, 2nd ed.
-Lippincott, Williams & Wilkins, 2016.
+RECOMMENDED TEXT: ACSM's Resource Manual for Guidelines for Exercise Testing and Prescription, 7th ed.
+Lippincott, Williams & Wilkins, 2013.

 ATTENDANCE:

 Attendance and participation are expected.

 - Attendance policy is consistent with the University attendance policy concerning excused absences.
 We will do many in-class assignments and projects.
 You will only be allowed to make up any work from an excused absence.
 An absence will only be counted as excused if you contact the instructor before or immediately following the absence (do not wait until the next class) AND provide acceptable written documentation for a University excused absence.
 You will not be allowed to make up any work, turn in assignments, etc... if you are absent and it is unexcused.
 Exams will not be re-scheduled. - Attendance points will not be earned for inappropriate class conduct including sleeping during class, texting, reading unrelated materials, working on other class assignments, etc. If you choose to conduct these activities during class, you will be asked to leave and 10 points will be deducted from your attendance grade. - For each lab absence due to failure to complete check-offs by the due date, 10 points will be deducted from your checklist grade. - Attendance and participation are worth 20% of your final grade.